AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 2.md

 Here we have distributary mouth bars.
 These are deposits that form at the end of the river, where sediments are deposited.
 Coarsening upward succession.
 May cause splitting/bifurcation

 Progradation of mouth bars leads to elongate sand bodies: bar-finger sands

+Coarse material falls first, fine material (e.g. clay) further.
+As progradation continues, we get sand being deposited over the clay.

+Interdistibutary bays develop in river-dominated deltas where mouth bar sands are not transported alongshore.

+In wave-dominated deltas we have beach ridges.
+These are formed when sand is transported alongshore from the river mouth.
+Aeolian processes may carry the sand farther onshore, as well as contribute to the building of beach ridges

+Under conditions of coastal progradation (regression) of wave-dominated deltas with high sandy swediment supply, wide complexes of beach ridges may form

+In muddy deltas cheniers may form: beach ridges that form under low-wave-energy conditions, and that are separated by mud flats.

+>[!]